 Neonatal units are noisy places – and all that noise goes straight into the sensitive ears of the tiny premature babies.
 It causes changes in heart rate and blood pressure, and the infants sleep less soundly and forget to breathe, which affects oxygenation.
 In their delicate state, this can lead to serious consequences such as cerebral haemorrhaging.

 Studies have shown that average noise levels in neonatal units are far higher than the 45-decibel limit recommended by the American Academy of Pediatrics.
-For children who have been in a neonatal intensive care unit (ICU), the risk of permanent hearing impairment is several times higher than for other children.
-The neonatal ICU at Umeå University Hospital took this fact into account when it underwent renovations in 2010.
-The new unit is spacious, hygienic and – notably – more sound-friendly for premature babies.
+For premature babies who have been in a neonatal intensive care unit (NICU), the risk of permanent hearing impairment is several times higher than for other children.
+The Neonatal ICU at Umeå University Hospital took this fact into account when it underwent renovations in 2010.
+The new unit is spacious, hygienic, and more sound-friendly for premature babies.

-In the new unit, each infant and its family are accommodated in a screened-off area.
+which measures 86 square metres, each infant and its family are accommodated in a screened-off area.
 The ceiling is a sound-absorbent acoustic ceiling.
 Pieces of equipment that tend to produce false alarms have been removed, and the rest of the equipment is placed as far away from the child’s ears as possible.
-“We are finding that the noise levels in our unit have fallen dramatically, and as a result the staff are now less stressed,”
+“We are finding that the noise levels have fallen dramatically, and as a result, the staff are now less stressed,”

 Read more about this case in the new digital ECO Magazine Healthcare Edition (completely free)

-Join the conversation about healthcare sound environments online: #SafeAndSound
+Join the conversation about healthcare sound environments online by using #SafeAndSound